Skip to main content

 • Metabolic Regulation ∞ Affecting fat distribution and insulin sensitivity.

-As women transition through perimenopause and into postmenopause, naturally decline.
+As women transition through perimenopause and into postmenopause, testosterone levels naturally decline.
 This reduction, often occurring alongside more dramatic drops in estrogen, can contribute to a range of symptoms that impact daily life.
 Recognizing the comprehensive influence of testosterone in the female body sets the stage for understanding how its optimization might support cellular energy systems.

 Intermediate